QuiltMC/rfcs/0002-quilt.mod.json.md

 |--------|----------|
 | Object | False    |

-A collection of `"key": value` pairs, where each key is the namespace of a language adapter and the value is an implementation of the `LanguageAdapter` interface.
+A collection of `key: value` pairs, where each key is the namespace of a language adapter and the value is an implementation of the `LanguageAdapter` interface.

 ### The `depends` field
 | Type   | Required |